 By Audra Gaiziunas

 In the Jan/Feb 2016 issue of The New Brewer, I summarized five distinct strategies brewpubs could pursue to not only survive, but also thrive as our industry continues to grow.
-In order to provide additional clarification, inspiration and practical examples, this post takes a deeper dive on one facet I mentioned in my article: value innovation.
+In order to provide additional clarification, inspiration and practical examples, this post takes a deeper dive into one facet I mentioned in my article: value innovation.

 Value innovation means doing two things at once: reducing costs and differentiating from the competition.
 Cost savings are made by eliminating and reducing the factors an industry competes on.
 Differentiation comes from introducing something new, which boosts buyer value.
 Over time, costs are reduced further as the increased value leads to more sales and scale economies kick in.